 Enjoy a potions class, just like at Hogwarts School of Witchcraft and Wizardry.
-We start with a potion to check for Muggles, make a few potion recipes, then use our supplies to create a new potion with magical properties.
+Start with a potion to check for Muggles, make a few potion recipes, and create a new potion with magical properties.
 Supplies include unicorn horn, bezoars, dragon spit, and rat’s claws.

-Experimenters learn about the relative properties of liquid water, water vapor, and ice, as well as the temperature at which water freezes.
+Students learn firsthand about the relative properties of liquid water, water vapor, and ice, as well as the temperature at which water freezes.
 Groups of older students also learn about density, weight, and surface area.

-Participants pound spinach and cabbage leaves to identify the pigments found in them.
+Crush spinach and cabbage leaves to identify pigments found in them.
 The pigment in red cabbage leaves serves as an acid-base indicator, which students use to test the acidity of items commonly found in the kitchen: lemon juice, tomato juice, baking soda, grape juice, cream of tartar, tea, and water.

 Newton’s Laws of Motion

-Students demonstrate Newton’s three Laws of Motion using a slippery cloth, cups and saucers, catapults, and balloon rockets.
-They also use miniature hovercrafts to experiment with reduced friction.
+Students demonstrate Newton’s three laws of motion using a slippery cloth, cups and saucers, and catapults.
+They also use miniature hovercraft to experiment with reduced friction.

-- Groups must book workshops at least three weeks in advance with our guest services coordinator
+- Workshops at the Museum start at $350 and must be booked at least three weeks in advance with our guest services team.